Types of Spinal Cord Injuries and Treatments

 - Continue attending physical therapy sessions to regain strength.

-- Sacral spinal cord.
-This is located in the lowest section of the spinal cord.
+The sacral spinal cord is located in the lowest section of the spinal cord.
 It is below the lumbar section and above the tailbone.
 It consists of five bones that are combined together to form triangle-shaped nerves (S1 to S5).
 Each nerve affects a different area of the body.

 - S1 nerves.
 Impacts the hip and groin area.